Signs of an Abused Dog!

 Separation Anxiety/Being Extra Clingy

-The separation anxiety is a visible sign when your dog clings to you while you need to go for the washroom.
+Separation anxiety is a visible sign when your dog clings to you while you need to go for the washroom.

 It says that the dog might have an unstable puppyhood.